 The Temple is a purpose-driven, socially responsible, conscious business that puts people and the planet before profit.
 The cornerstone of our work is ensuring we operate with authenticity, integrity, and impeccability with a central focus on reciprocating to the people and the land around us here in the Amazon.

 The Temple operates with the following core principles:

-- All surplus revenue outside our extensive operational expenses and development costs is used to fund outreach programs through our sister nonprofit organizations – The Chaikuni Institute.
+- All surplus revenue outside our extensive operational expenses and development costs is used to fund outreach programs through our sister nonprofit organization, the Chaikuni Institute

 The Temple Infrastructure and Overheads

-Since the Temple’s inception at the beginning of 2007 when we stared with five buildings, we have expanded our infrastructure significantly.
+We have expanded our infrastructure significantly since the Temple’s inception at the beginning of 2007 when we started with five buildings.
 The Temple now consists of over 50 buildings spread out across three separate centers – two centers dedicated to healing and one center focused on permaculture and our more permanent community.

 Temple Financial Overview

 Salaries paid to 70 full-time staff, two extra monthly salaries each year, taxes, and social security payments including health insurance